-- 3.05 Alcohol at NMSU Including Sanctioned Events [Amendment adopted by Administrative Council 10.11.05; ratified by Board of Regents 09.08.06] [Amendment recommended by Administrative Council 07.13.10; approved by Board of Regents 07.20.10][Amendment recommended by Administrative Council 12.13.11; approved by Board of Regents 01.30.12] - A. Statement of Purpose: The Board of Regents of New Mexico State University recognizes that diversity of opinion and freedom of choice are concepts upon which higher education has been established.
+- 3.05 Alcohol at NMSU Including Sanctioned Events [Amendment approved by the Administrative Council 10.11.05; ratified by the Board of Regents 09.08.06] [Amendment recommended by the Administrative Council 07.13.10; approved by the Board of Regents 07.20.10] [Amendment recommended by the Administrative Council 12.13.11; approved by the Board of Regents 01.30.12] - A. Statement of Purpose: The Board of Regents of New Mexico State University recognizes that diversity of opinion and freedom of choice are concepts upon which higher education has been established.
 Inherent within these two basic concepts are the exercise of individual responsibility and making informed decisions on matters related to personal behavior.